Celayix Home » How to Become a Paperless Business

 Digitizing Old Files

 Digitizing old files is no ordinary task.
-Usually, this would mean going through decades of paperwork and scanning them while also ensuring there are no errors.
+Usually, this would mean going through decades of paperwork and scanning them while ensuring no errors.
 Compared to new files digitizing old files can be much more annoying because:

 • Older paper-based documents are delicate, especially if they are not stored properly or are exposed to poor environmental conditions, such as humidity and sunlight.
 As a result, installing and inserting the production scanner should be done with extreme caution to avoid destroying some time-sensitive documents.

-• The text and graphics on old documents begin to fade, and some of the documents are nearly unreadable, necessitating more processing on the electronic image after scanning to produce a high-quality result.
+• The text and graphics on old documents begin to fade, and some of them are nearly unreadable, necessitating more processing on the electronic image after scanning to produce a high-quality result.

 Hardware Failure